Dylan2020THU/genetic-algorithm-for-V2X-resource-allocation/README.md

 # About
 In this work, the genetic algorithm is used to address the V2X resource allocation.
 # Pseudocode
+The framework: crossover and mutation happen in each loop.

 	  // start with an initial time
 	  t := 0;

-	  // initialize a usually random population of individuals initpopulation P (t);
+	  // initialization with a random population
+	  P (t);

-	  // evaluate fitness of all initial individuals of population evaluate P (t);
+	  // evaluate fitness of all initial individuals of a population evaluate Fitness (t);

 	  // test for termination criterion (time, fitness, etc.) while not done do